World’s Largest Health Scheme Unspooled in India

 f.
 Pradhan Mantri Swasthya Matritva Abhiyan (PMSMA)

 Q.8.
-What has been the status of new AIIMS being constructed across the country?
+What has been the status of constructing of new AIIMS across the country?

-The Government has been at the forefront to strengthen the tertiary care and as such six new AIIMS are functioning and six will come up in due course.
+The Government has been at the forefront to strengthen the tertiary care.
+As such six new AIIMS are functioning and six will come up in due course.

 The main areas of cooperation include the following: